 Find out more

-To find out more about how to embed P4C at Secondary School or our Primary/Secondary Transition Project please contact Sim Khera-Lye at email@example.com
+To find out more P4C training at Bow School, or how to embed P4C at secondary school, please contact Sim Khera-Lye at email@example.com

 Further information: http://www.sapere.org.uk/